 What is low iron glass?

-Low iron glass offers the benefit of almost complete clarity, making it a popular option in architecture and sculpture.
+Low iron glass offers the benefit of almost complete clarity, making it a popular option.
 Unlike typical ‘clear glass’ which can be found in many glass fixtures, low iron glass contains a lower consistency of iron oxide.

 It is because of iron oxide that most glass has a green tinge to it, which becomes more obvious the thicker the glass is.
 When installing around the home, the green tinge of clear glass both reduces natural light and limits the ways in which the glass can be personalised.

-Thanks to its clarity, you have the benefit of being able to paint low iron glass any colour you wish, without the risk of a green tinge altering the finished result.
-We supply low iron toughened glass, which is less likely to self-temper thanks to its uniform composition with reduced impurities.
-You can also go that extra step and get low iron laminated glass with us.
+Thanks to its clarity, you have the benefit of being able to paint this type of glass any colour, without the risk of a green tinge altering the finished result.
+As glass experts we supply custom made toughened and laminated glass in any shape or size.

 How can low iron glass be used around the home?

-Whether your project is big or small, low iron glass can be applied to a range of home features thanks to its versatile composition.
+Whether your project is big or small, glass can be applied to a range of home features thanks to its versatile nature.
 To give you a better idea of how you can apply low iron glass in your home, we have broken down its most popular uses into three categories.

-One of the most common uses for low iron glass around the home is in furniture, where complete clarity is desired.
-Even toughened low iron glass does not lose its light transmittance or clarity.
+One of the most common uses for glass around the home is in furniture, where complete clarity is desired.
+Even low iron toughened glass does not lose its light transmittance or clarity.
 This means it is a great material to use for more robust furniture, such as: